JPDeerenberg/Gemini-AI-Terminal/README.md

 ```
 Replace your-api-key-here with your actual API key.

-Tip: Add this line to your shell configuration (like .bashrc or .zshrc) to load it automatically.
+Tip: Add this line to your shell configuration file (such as .bashrc or .zshrc) to load it automatically.

 4. Run the AI Terminal